Article

 1. Building Material Restrictions

-The following building material restrictions apply to nonresidential, mixed-use, and multi-family stacked buildings, and triplex, quadraplex, and multi-family attached dwellings not on sublots, in the Neighborhood 2 Zoning Districts.
+The following building material restrictions apply to nonresidential, mixed-use, and multi-family stacked buildings, and multi-family attached dwellings not on sublots, either as standalone buildings or as components of multi-dwelling developments in the Neighborhood 2 Zoning Districts.

 1. The following building materials are limited to 25% of each façade along a frontage.
 They may also be used as a component of construction when not a surface finish material without limitation.